Skip to main content

 • Automatically push matched contacts into a campaign or send them to a rep for manual review.

-Example: A sales team selling to B2B SaaS companies could monitor posts from well-known GTM influencers and competitor founders, then only capture contacts with titles like Head of Sales, VP Sales, or SDR Manager in companies with 50 to 500 employees.
+Example: A sales team selling to B2B SaaS companies could monitor posts from well-known GTM influencers and competitor founders, then only capture contacts with titles like Head of Sales, VP Sales, or SDR Manager in companies with 50 to 500 employees while excluding a Current Customers company list from the signal feed.
+Because billing is tied to detected signals, the team only spends credits when real engagement is found.

 Troubleshooting & pitfalls